cmur2/wcc-rss-notificator/README.md

 wcc-rss-notificator
 ===================

-This adds Atom feed support to [wcc](https://github.com/cmur2/wcc) encapsuled in a separate gem.
+This adds Atom feed support to [wcc](https://github.com/cmur2/wcc) encapsulated in a separate gem.

 Note: Currently there is only one feed for all users/recipients.